designdust/bootstrap-4-gulp-4-sass-boilerplate/README.md

 - `gulp` - Compiles scss to css, minify css and js and builds apps ready for production into the **dist** folder.

-- `gulp dev` - Starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading.
+- `gulp watch` - Starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading.

 ## Overwriting Bootstrap Variable in Sass